johnfkraus/complete-guide-to-elasticsearch/README.md

 This was an easy solution and it works just fine for local development, but the more correct approach is to provide cURL with the CA certificate with the "cacert" argument.

+From the elasticsearch root directory (or use absolute path):

+curl --cacert config/certs/http_cs.crt -X GET https://localhost:9200

 The CA certificate is located within the config/certs directory as you can see.

 If your working directory is the Elasticsearch root directory, you can specify the relative path just like I did.

 Otherwise you can use an absolute path as well.

-From the elasticsearch root directory (or use absolute path)

-curl --cacert config/certs/http_cs.crt -X GET https://localhost:9200

 Running the command, you can see that the certificate error went away with this approach as well.